The Beginning: An IBM Business Partner Searches for a New Source of Sales Leads

 Sallie Mae bought two $70K printers with maintenance contracts.
 One for their Killeen location and one for their Wilkes-Barre location.
 This was the biggest sale of my career.

 It also proved the value of the websites and the SEO work I was doing.

 IBM Business Partner Survives Sales Funnel Failure and Mutiny

 The IBM Business Partner became DSC Web Services’ first client.
 They survived the 1998 mutiny.
 They survived the death of the old IBM printer lease replacement sales funnel.

 In January of 1999, I went to the Dallas Lakewood branch of the Wells Fargo bank.
-I opened a business checking account and deposited my Sallie Mae commissions for working capital.
-That’s how DSC Web Services, Inc was born.
+I opened a business checking account.
+When the Sallie Mae commissions showed up, I deposited them for working capital.
+That’s how DSC Web Services was born.
 Thank you Sallie Mae.

 Keeping Clients Happy through all of Google's Changes

 SEO is more complicated and more technical than it was in 1999.
 There’s also more competition for those top Google spots than when I started DSC Web Services.
 It’s a challenge keeping our clients at the top.
 But we continue to keep learning and improving.